SD2E/xplan_to_sbol/README.rst

     python setup.py install

-This command will also automatically download and install the pySBOL and pySBOLx packages that xplan_to_sbol depends on from GitHub.
+This command will automatically download and install the pySBOL and pySBOLx packages that xplan_to_sbol depends on from GitHub.
+Git and Python 3 must be installed separately.

 Usage